alfonso-torres/eng84_python_control_flow/README.md

 Loops help to iterate through the data.

 ### *For loops*
 A `for` loop is used for iterating over a sequence.
-We know the number of iterations beforehand.

 - Let's `for` loop to iterate through out list:
 ```` python